The Anatomy of Tone Deaf Leadership

 Words, Context, and Delivery All Matter

 Gifted leaders understand the contextual nature of influential communication.
-They grasp and synthesize the circumstances around a particular setting.
+They grasp and synthesise the circumstances around a particular setting.
 Wise leaders astutely adjust their messaging to fit the context of any situation.
-In the United case, Munoz did not recognize the breadth and depth of what had just happened.
+In the United case, Munoz did not recognise the breadth and depth of what had just happened.

 In a crisis, the delivery medium makes a difference.
-Usually, in-person is better than in writing.
+Usually, in-person interactions are better than written ones.
 Written statements are not as compelling as seeing a leader’s sincerity when delivering in person.
 Moving words, body language, and emotions can positively connect in more personal ways than just text.

 New United Airlines Mottos

 Many newsworthy crises inevitably replaced the United Airlines incident.
 Thanks to cell phones and the media, crises happen every day.
 However, United Airlines, Oscar Munoz, and Dr. David Dao are forever linked.
-As this story unfolded, United Airlines’ stock price lost value, and they paid Dr Dao an undisclosed settlement.
+As this story unfolded, United Airlines’ stock price declined in value, and the company paid Dr Dao an undisclosed settlement.
 Thanks to social media, United became a laughingstock and dealt with a gigantic PR nightmare.

 Meanwhile, Dr. Dao became the symbolic hero of the forsaken airline passenger.
 Unfortunately for CEO Munoz, his claim to fame will be his out-of-touch, tone-deaf comments and decisions.
 Hopefully, other leaders will learn valuable lessons from Munoz about what not to do.
 We’ll wait and see.